fintelkai/kvf-hugo/content/post/2018-09-21-092106 Nurses say yes and no.md

 without specifically committing to it is a splendid way of saying one thing while maybe not really saying it.

+[*Update*:] As pointed out to me by [Michelle Yuan](https://voices.uchicago.edu/mmxyuan/), another aspect of these signs is rooted in the essentialist signal sent by generic bare plurals.
+By saying "nurses say yes/no", what each side is actually claiming is that *real* nurses say yes/no. This very problematic essentialism that creeps into bare plural statements is also something that Mark Liberman mentions [in his follow-up post](http://languagelog.ldc.upenn.edu/nll/?p=40052), with many more references.

 Further reading:

 -   [Wikipedia on "bare nouns"](https://en.wikipedia.org/wiki/Bare%5Fnouns)